 Key Takeaways:

-- The Lockheed SR-71 Blackbird is celebrated as an iconic, "sexiest," and the fastest air-breathing airplane ever built, renowned for its sleek, space-age design and secret operational history.
+- The Lockheed SR-71 Blackbird is celebrated as the fastest air-breathing airplane ever, known for its sleek, space-age profile and legendary status.

 See a mistake?
 Contact us.